Most of the North American public define an "Atheist" is

 that no supreme being exists in any form.

-No belief in a specific deity.
+No belief in a range of deities.
 Faced with a wide variety of

 conflicting beliefs about deities, the individual has not accepted any